ghost1372/Documents/source/winUICommunityCore/extensions/iconMarkupExtension/index.md

 ## SymbolIconExtension

 The `SymbolIconExtension` type mirrors the `FontIcon` markup extension, with the main difference being that it uses a `Symbol` value to specify the icon.
-All the other properties from `FontIconExtension` are available, with the exception of the font family, which is always set to "Segoe MDL2 Assets".
+All the other properties from `FontIconExtension` are available, with the exception of the font family.
 Here is how it can be used:

 ```xml
 <CommandBar>